 I can’t think of a human activity more poorly understood than sex.
 In 2018, we’re still having heated debates over what counts as sexual harassment, and dealing with abstinence-only sex education in schools.
-We see this lack of understanding manifest as attacks on women’s health care, needlessly high STI rates, and hatred and stigma for individuals whose sexuality is considered less acceptable.
+We see this lack of understanding manifest as attacks on reproductive health care, needlessly high STI rates, and hatred and stigma for individuals whose sexuality is considered less acceptable.

 Imagine if YouTube allowed content creators to upload personal sex videos.
-Hypothetically, social media platforms would be MLNP’s competition, not pornography.
+Hypothetically, such social media platforms would be MLNP’s competition, not pornography.
 The idea is to make sharing images of our sex lives as normal as sharing images of our Sunday brunch.
 These two indulgent moments really aren’t so different from each other!

 The process is simple enough: everyday people aim a camera at their intimate moments, upload them to the site, and viewers rent individual videos for three weeks at a time.
 Along the way, creators are guided by the content curator, who ensures that all submissions are consensual, contextualized, and porn-cliché free.

 To be clear, Make Love Not Porn is not on a mission to wipe out porn.
 The company tagline is actually pro-sex, pro-porn, pro-knowing the difference.
 Porn will always have its place in our culture as entertainment and fantasy.
 In fact, the entire internet as we know it only exists because of our propensity for this content.